Skip to content

 ...
 Punishment and remorse, one way or another, will come to all who wander from the path of truth and righteousness, while obedience to God’s laws brings blessings and happiness.
 It is that simple: as we sow, so shall we reap.
 (See Gal.
 6:7.)"(N. Eldon Tanner, "Why Is My Boy Wandering Tonight?", October 1974 General Conference)

-That narrative has been drilled into member's heads from the time they were babes in arms (for most of them).
-Consequently, when they encounter a person who has left the church, they often pull out this question as though it were some silver-bullet way of revealing the apostates "true" state.
-It would be just funny if it weren't so pernicious and annoying.
+That narrative - that those who leave the church are destined for calamity and misery of one kind or another - has been drilled into most member's heads from the time they were babes in arms.
+Consequently, when they encounter a person who has left the church, they often pull out this question - “are you happy?” - as though it were some silver-bullet way of revealing the apostates "true" state, even if, as in one case from my own life, they had just spent the day complaining to you about their life and the world while you were obviously feeling optimistic and hopeful.
+It would be just funny if it weren't so pernicious and annoying… no - that’s not strong enough - it would be just funny if our normal human emotions weren’t being hypocritically used as weapons with which to slander and discredit us.

-Of course, their perception, though severely misguided, isn't entirely baseless.
-The simplistic version of the pattern that many of them encounter is that of a person who they formerly knew to be generally happy, seemingly out of the blue becomes depressed and angry.
+Of course, this idea that apostate’s are unhappy, though severely misguided, isn't entirely baseless.
+The simplistic version of what many members of the church encounter in those who have left the church is a person who they formerly knew to be generally happy, seemingly out of the blue, becoming depressed and angry.

-What they fail to do is grasp what the person leaving the church is actually going through - a complete upturning of their entire world view, coupled with the feeling that they've been lied to their entire lives, that sacrifices that they had made for their faith had all been for naught, and so much more.
+What they fail to grasp, of course, is just what the person leaving the church is actually going through.
+Namely, a complete upturning of their entire world view, coupled with the feeling that they've been lied to their entire lives, that sacrifices that they had made for their faith had all been for naught, and so much more.
 The feelings of betrayal and injustice that afflict the person who is in the midst of leaving the church, or has recently done so are quite sharp.
 They are exactly the sort of thing that would make anyone angry.
 And the believer's in their lives usually make things worse with their ignorance and insensitivity.

-In time, most people who leave the church begin to heal and find their peace again.
-I will end with part of my answer to a question on quora, "How has stopping being a Mormon bettered your life (for ex-Mormons)?", which speaks to that point and the question I am answering here:
+In time, most people who leave the church do begin to heal and find peace again.
+To expound on that point more fully I will end with part of my answer to another question on Quora - "How has stopping being a Mormon bettered your life (for ex-Mormons)?"

 "I now continue to face challenges on account of unbroken ties to the church through friends and family, but when I'm able to just be by myself with my new set of beliefs, if I reflect on that change, the predominant feeling is one of RELIEF.
 For me, the primary benefit of leaving the church has been a general rolling away of tensions that have bound me up for most of my life.
 This, combined with the sort of spiritual-like science-oriented view of the universe - its grandeur and immensity, my actual, much more humble, place within it, the precious gift that my fleeting life is, my view of the road before me on my "spiritual" journey, and the simple fact that I am now FREE to be HONEST - with myself most of all - about what really makes sense to me - all of this settles on my mind and heart like the gentle rays of a setting sun, imbuing me with a feeling of real peace and happiness.